darioaha/api-spoti/README.md

 1. Run docker-compose up
 docker-compose definition include the following services
+-
-- apispoti: Docker container for the api
+: Docker container for the api

 ```bash